 Fill a glass with apple cider vinegar and a few drops of dish soap to break the surface tension of the liquid.

 Fill a jar with pieces of rotting fruit, apple cider vinegar, and a few drops of dish soap.
 Cover with cellophane.
-Wrap the cellophane in a rubber band, and poke holes in the cellophane with a toothpick.
+Rooted Mama Health explains that you then should wrap the cellophane in a rubber band, and poke holes in the cellophane with a toothpick.

 Pour milk into a bowl, stir in raw sugar and ground pepper and simmer over the stove or pop the mixture in the microwave for a minute.

 We followed other bloggers’ instructions exactly for the traps, except for a few minimal equipment adjustments.
 Twenty-eight hours later, the trap with the most fruit flies was The Time-Tested Solution.
 In order of success, here are the full results.

 The Time Tested Solution: 24 fruit flies (all dead)

 The Sweet and Sour: 12 fruit flies (all dead)

 The Fruity Fix: 8 fruit flies (2 dead, 6 trapped)

 The Double Hitter: 5 (4 dead, 1 trapped)

 The Wine and Dine: 3 fruit flies (all dead)